huncholane/regex_folder_macro/README.md

 ### Benefits

-- Files load automatically into precompiled code with macros which allows rust-analyzer to use provide type hints.
+- Files load automatically into precompiled struct with macros which allows rust-analyzer to use provide type hints.
 - Regular expressions can be split over multiple lines and use comments to improve readability for regular expressions.

+### Breaking changes

+#### 0.0.6 -> 1.0.0

+- Functions from files require a buffer

 ---